Control Systems

 - Action: how we respond

-Once I started seeing the world as feedback-driven dynamics, individual tasks stopped mattering.
+Once the world is seen as feedback-driven dynamics, individual tasks stop mattering.

-That's when my thinking shifted from engineering into intelligence systems.
+That's where thinking shifts from engineering into intelligence systems.

 Why this became 0-context architecture